mchaput/whoosh/docs/source/quickstart.rst

     writer.add_document(title=u"Title to be indexed", _stored_title=u"Stored title")

-Calling commit() on the ``IndexWriter`?``` saves the added documents to the index.
+Calling commit() on the ``IndexWriter`` saves the added documents to the index.
 Once your documents are in the index, you can search for them.

 Searching
 ---------

 First, we'll show how to load an existing index from disk.
 In this case, we have an index in a directory called index.
 We can create a Storage object manually, and use it to create an Index object.
 The Schema object is pickled and saved with the index; we don't need to recreate it to load the index::

-    from whoosh import index, store
+    from whoosh.filedb.filestore import FileStorage

-    storage = store.FileStorage("index")
+    storage = FileStorage("index")
-    ix = index.Index(storage)
+    ix = storage.open_index()

 Since you'll usually be loading the index from disk, you can use the ``open_dir()`` function from the index module to avoid having to create the storage object.
 It takes a path to the index directory and returns an Index object::